Health Problems in an Untreated SARD Dog

 Hi Caroline, I’m happy to report that eight weeks after going blind Sam (8-year-old Miniature Schnauzer) has adapted well to SARDS.
 His confusion and depression have improved and he goes on walks in the park again.

 Hormone testing reveals that dogs experience adrenal exhaustion at the time of SARD diagnosis.
-In some cases, the symptoms of incontinence, excessive drinking, etc., resolve as the body learns to tolerate these elevated sex- hormone levels.
+In some cases, the symptoms of incontinence, excessive drinking, etc., resolve as the body learns to tolerate these elevated sex- hormone levels or the seasons change.
 This seems like good news—right?
 Unfortunately it provides a false sense that the dog has adapted.
 Typically, excess estrogen will go on to do “silent” damage in the coming months and years.

 (Six months after onset)